Times Square–42nd Street station: Exits

-From the Eighth Avenue portion of the complex, there is one street stair to each of the northwest, northeast, and southeast corners of Eighth Avenue and 40th Street.
-There are two underground passageways to Port Authority Bus Terminal: one between 40th and 41st Streets, and a wheelchair accessible passageway between 41st and 42nd Streets.
-At the intersection of Eighth Avenue and 42nd Street, there is one street stair to the northwest corner, one stair inside a building on the northeast corner, and one escalator bank inside a building on the southeast corner.
-One street stair leads to the southwest corner of Eighth Avenue and 43rd Street.
-Finally, there is one street stair to each of the northwest, southwest, and southeast corners of Eighth Avenue and 44th Street.
-The southwest-corner entrance also has a wheelchair lift that leads to an elevator.
-All of these exits are closest to the Eighth Avenue Line platforms and are signed as serving the A, C, E, and 7 trains.

-From the Times Square portion of the complex, several exits are signed as serving most or all of the services in the complex.
+Exits to the 42nd Street–Port Authority Bus Terminal station, on Eighth Avenue between 40th and 44th Street, are signed as serving the A, C, E, and 7 trains.
+Several exits are signed as serving most or all of the services in the complex.
 There are two exits inside buildings on 42nd Street west of Seventh Avenue: the north side within 3 Times Square and the south side within 5 Times Square.
 On the south side of 42nd Street between Seventh Avenue and Broadway, there is an elevator and escalator bank inside the Times Square Tower.
 The street level fare control at this site features restored original "Times Square" mosaics from the Contract I station walls (now used by the shuttle).
 One street stair rises to the southeast corner of Broadway and 42nd Street.
-A block to the south, one stair goes into a building at the northeast corner of 41st Street and Seventh Avenue, and two street stairs go to the southeast corner.
+A block to the south, one stair goes into a building at the northwest corner of 41st Street and Seventh Avenue, and two street stairs go to the southeast corner.
 An exit-only stair rises to the southwest corner of 41st Street and Broadway.